Social Security Number/Name No-Match Update

 The most common question FELS has received about this situation is simply, “what should I do?”

 Unfortunately, there is no simple or clear-cut answer, and the answer will depend on each employer’s individual situation.
 FELS is not a law firm, and we cannot furnish legal advice to our readers.
 We can, however, provide legal information about our understanding of the requirements of the law.
-Newsletter readers wanting legal advice can access it through the FELS Group Legal Services program.
+FELS members wanting legal advice in such a situation can access it through the FELS Group Legal Services program.

 If you have questions or concerns, please contact FELS at 800-753-9073 or fels@fels.net.